MicrosoftDocs/Advertising-docs/BingAds/shopping-content/inventory-resource.md

 ---

 > [!NOTE]
-> The Inventory API is available to close pilot participants only.
+> The Inventory API is available to closed pilot participants only.
 The API and documentation are subject to change.

 # Inventory resource